typinghare/uml-computing4/assignment/ps6/Readme-ps6.md

 ### Features

 First of all, I've significantly revamped this project through an aggressive refactor.
 The key enhancement lies in the creation of the `SymbolTable`, a template class designed to accommodate two distinct generics.
-This essential component functions as a repository for k-grams along with their associated subsequent characters and frequencies.
+This essential component functions as a repository for k-grams (also refers to as "symbol") along with their associated subsequent characters (also refers to as "token") and frequencies.
 By implementing the class as a template, I've ensured its versatility, enabling it to be utilized seamlessly by both `RandWriter` and `WordWriter`.

 ```c++
 // In RandWriter